tong-jin-nyu/learning-notes/database/1179 Reformat Department Table.md

 +---------------+---------+
 (id, month) is the primary key of this table.
 The table has information about the revenue of each department per month.
-The month has values in ["Jan","Feb","Mar","Apr","May","Jun","Jul","Aug","Sep","Oct","Nov","Dec"].
+The month has values in ["Jan","Feb","Mar","Apr","May","Jun","Jul","Aug", "Sep","Oct","Nov","Dec"].
 ```

-Write an SQL query to reformat the table such that there is a department id column and a revenue column for each month.
+Write an SQL query to reformat the table such that there is a department id
+column and a revenue column for each month.

 The query result format is in the following example: